ngageoint/hootenanny/README.md

 Please read the documentation included with the latest release for details on installing and using Hootenanny, as well as the algorithmic concepts behind the software.

 # Contributing
-Please read the Hootenanny Developer's Guide for details on environment, coding standards, and development process.
-Perform work for new features on a new git feature branch and open a pull request to merge that branch into the "develop" branch when the feature is complete.
+Please read the Hootenanny Developer's Guide for details on setting up an environment, coding standards, and development process.
+Hootenanny development uses the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).
+## Summary
+* Open a repository issue for the new feature to be worked on.
+* Perform work for the feature on a new git feature branch named with the number of the issue opened.
+* Open a pull request and assign at least one reviewer to merge the feature branch into the "develop" branch mainline when the feature is complete.

 # Specifications
 Hootenanny is developed under the open source General Public License (GPL) and maintained on the National Geospatial-Intelligence Agency’s (NGA) GitHub [site](https://github.com/ngageoint/hootenanny).